ashifulislam/Cricket-Player-Information-System/README.md

 A user can see the batsman information and bowling information.
 A user can also see the batsman and bowler's statistics.
 ## Prerequisites
 It is a project that was created by c programming language.
-As a result to complete my projects i needed to use Code Blocks IDE.
+As a result to complete this projects an crucial IDE was needed that is Code Blocks.
 ## Installation
-1. First of all I was going to official code blocks website that is http://www.codeblocks.org/
+1. First of all you need to going the official code blocks website that is http://www.codeblocks.org/
 2. Next step was going to download options
-3. Then I had completed download code blocks for based my computer configuration
+3. Then you need to completed download code blocks for based my computer configuration
-4. Finally I discovered and verified all the installment process and accept license aggrement
+4. Finally you have to discovered and verified all the installment process and accept license aggrement
 ## Usage
 1. Go to home page
 2. See the batsman information from "batsman profile" option